DanielMafra/selbetti-challenge/readme.md

 ## Running the project (version2)

-After having cloned the repository and accessed its folder through the terminal, go to page "version2" and run the commands below (remember to have installed Node)
+After having cloned the repository and accessed its folder through the terminal, go to folder "version2" and run the commands below (remember to have installed Node)

 ```bash
   npm install